awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 The email addresses for your shared service accounts \(the master account, the auditing account, and the log archive account\) should never be changed\.
 If you've changed one of these email addresses, contact AWS Support\.

 The email addresses for your member accounts created in Account Factory can be changed, but only by updating the account in Account Factory\.
 For more information, see [Updating Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.

+## Don't Migrate Your Account's Organizational Unit Outside of AWS Control Tower<a name="ou-change"></a>

+To migrate an account's organizational unit in AWS Control Tower, use the instructions for updating an account in Account Factory\.
+In step 4\(e\), choose the name of the new Organizational Unit for the account, instead of the name of the current Organizational Unit\.

+For more information, see [Updating Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.